HexdDesign/i3-Theme-Switcher/README.md

 >[!WARNING]
 > Keep in mind that these dotfiles are coded for these options. ── Anything can be removed or replaced, in theory.
+The 'optional' section is just easier.

 ────────────────────────────